Blackfriars, Oxford

 Blackfriars Priory (formally the Priory of the Holy Spirit) is a Dominican religious community in Oxford, England.
-Its primary work is the administration of two educational institutions: Blackfriars Studium, a centre of theological studies in the Roman Catholic tradition; and Blackfriars Hall, a constituent permanent private hall of the University of Oxford.
+It has three primary works, the running of a bakery in Oxford city centre, the celebration of Eucharist in Blackfriars church, and the administration of two educational institutions: Blackfriars Studium, a centre of theological studies in the Roman Catholic tradition; and Blackfriars Hall, a constituent permanent private hall of the University of Oxford.

 The current prior of Blackfriars is Dominic White.
 The name Blackfriars is commonly used in Britain to denote a house of Dominican friars, a reference to their black cappa, which forms part of their habit.

 Blackfriars is located in central Oxford on St Giles', between the Ioannou Centre for Classical and Byzantine Studies and St Cross College.

 History

 The Dominicans arrived in Oxford on 15 August 1221, at the instruction of a General Chapter meeting headed by Saint Dominic himself, little more than a week after the friar's death.
 As such, the hall is heir to the oldest tradition of teaching in Oxford, a tradition that precedes both the aularian houses of the next century and the collegiate houses of the rest of the University of Oxford's history.
 In 1236, they established a new and extensive priory in the St. Ebbes district.

 Like all the monastic houses in Oxford, Blackfriars came into rapid and repeated conflict with the university authorities.
 With the Reformation, all monastic houses, including Blackfriars, were suppressed.
 The Dominicans did not return to Oxford for some 400 years, until 1921 when Blackfriars was refounded by Bede Jarrett as a religious house.
 The original priory building was designed by Edward Doran Webb and completed in 1929.
 The Dominican studium at Blackfriars had a close relationship with the university, culminating in the establishment of Blackfriars as a permanent private hall in 1994.